Melodies-Tang/CppFeatures/README.md

-# Collection of C++ features, tricks or personal feelings
+# Collection of C++ features, tricks and personal feelings

-Initialized with some cases seen during basic cpp course of last term (acting as TA)
+Initialized with some cases encountered during basic cpp course (as TA)